AdhamAfis/AutomataViz/README.md

 - Complete and accurate regex to DFA conversion
 - Visualization of DFAs as interactive graphs
+- Test strings against the generated DFA with step-by-step simulation trace
 - Support for all standard regex operations:
   - Basic symbols and character classes
   - Alternation (a|b)